-1. l unde rstand that my system access is a function of my official duties and student status: All access to Information Systems is subject to monitoring and logging.
-Accounts can be disabled or revoked at any time - with or without notification - in the interest of network security.
-C. User shall manually lock unattended computers. d.
-Personally owned mobile devices may not be connected to non-public, company owned wired or wireless networks.
-Mobile devices include, but are not limited to, laptops, smart phones, tablets, USB storage, etc. e.
-All information stored on Hocking Valley Community Hospital is the property of Hocking Valley Community Hospital. \square_2 l am re equired to protect my accounts, passwords, system and any information that I access: . a All access to Information Systems is tracked and monitored.
-User may not share information pertaining to their user ID, passwords, personal D. identification numbers, etc. and may not ask for use of another person's identification and authentication information.
-C. If user believes that their user identification and/or password have been compromised, they must report the incident immediately to Information Service.
-3. l agree e to utilize workstation precautions.
-I will not eat or drink at workstation. b.
-I will not insert any device into HVCH equipment unless instructed by Information Services.
-This includes USB drives and charging cables, earphones, microphones, CD/DVDs.
-C. Do not access information not needed for your student experience. hat non-compliance may lead to dismissal from my student experience at the Hocking unity Hospital.
+- 1. I understand that my system access is a function of my official duties and student status: - a.
+All access to Information Systems is subject to monitoring and logging. - b.
+Accounts can be disabled or revoked at any time with or without notification in the interest of network security. - c.
+User shall manually lock unattended computers. - d.
+Personally owned devices may not be connected to non-public, company owned wired or wireless networks.
+Devices include, but are not limited to, laptops, smart phones, tablets, USB storage, etc. - e.
+All information stored on behalf of doing business with Hocking Valley Community Hospital is the property of Hocking Valley Community Hospital. - 2.
+I am required to protect my accounts, passwords, system and any information that I access: - a.
+All access to Information Services may be tracked or monitored. - b.
+User may not share information pertaining to their user ID, passwords, personal identification numbers, etc. and may not ask for use of another person's identification and authentication information. - c.
+If user believes that their user identification and/or password have been compromised, they must report the incident immediately to Information Service. - 3.
+I agree to utilize workstation precautions. - a.
+I will not eat or drink at workstation. - I will not insert any device into HVCH equipment unless instructed by Information Services.
+This includes USB drives and charging cables, earphones, microphones, CD/DVDs. - c.
+Do not access information not needed for your student experience. - d.
+No Hocking Valley Community Hospital equipment is permitted to leave the premises.

+I understand that non-compliance may lead to dismissal from my student experience at the Hocking Valley Community Hospital.